Synurbization: Changes in behavior

-Behavioral Adaptations: Real-World Examples

 Urbanization transforms ecological conditions where animals live due to habitat fragmentation, human proximity, and attraction to anthropogenic foods that change selective forces.
 For instance, with small mammals, striped field mice urban-inhabiting are bolder, more exploratory, and phenotypically plastic than their rural counterparts.
 They adapt to anthropogenic shelters, foods, and novel ecosystems from their tolerance of human-modified environments, the colonization of bolder mice, and urban-specific trait selection.
 White-footed mice adapted through behavioral and genetic changes also exist in fragmented, urban parks, and while they require more plasticity in response to urban predation patterns, adaptability promotes success within these fragmented patches.
 Birds like the noisy miner have been observed conducting innovative behaviors (i.e., opening sugar packets) that mirror those of small mammals and other birds in the same urban setting, yet taxonomic differences exist in the response to the challenges of novel habitats.
 Urbanized ecosystems act as a filter for which species can be innovative, adaptable, and risk-prone; urbanized small mammals and other species can flourish more than other species due to social learning and temporal-spatial adaptability, suggesting more of an ability to navigate the changes humans implement in their ecosystems.

 Population density increase

+A concentrated mallard duck flock feeding in the waters surrounding Yelagin Island, highlighting the population density increases characteristic of urbanized habitats.

 Including the correlation between other variables, such as aggression and wariness, multiple studies show a population density increase.
 Population density is the population number in one unit of area at a given time.
 The increase in population density has been highly correlated with the reduction in species wariness, as well as their intra-species aggression.
 As population density increases, wariness of humans decreases- this is known as a negative correlation.
 As population density increases, intra-specific aggression increases- this is known as a positive correlation.
 Park spaces in urbanized spaces may contribute to this population density increase.
 These parks allow for species to mate, and access and be fed food by humans, with little to no predation.